 Itinerary in a nutshell

-Driving for 1638 km we crossed all four prefectures of Chania, Rethymno, Heraklion and Lassithi sleeping in Rethymno, Chania, Omalos, Chora Sfakion, Agios Nikolaos and Heraklion.
+Driving 1638 km we passed through all four prefectures of Chania, Rethymno, Heraklion and Lassithi, sleeping in Rethymno, Chania, Omalos, Chora Sfakion, Agios Nikolaos and Heraklion.

-Tips for Trips: the roads of Crete – especially in the southern part – are often small and full of curves, without guardrails and unpaved.
-They cross mountains and drop straight into the sea, in mountain villages they are so narrow that a car can barely fit through them.
-Two locations that appear close on the map are not necessarily connected by an asphalt road and often navigators, not finding speed limits, indicate half the travel time actually necessary.
+Tips for Trips: the roads in Crete – especially in the south – are often small and full of bends, without guardrails and unpaved.
+They cross mountains and fall sheer to the sea, in mountain villages they are so narrow that a car can barely pass.
+Two places that look close together on the map are not necessarily connected by a paved road, and often navigators, unable to find speed limits, indicate half the travel time actually needed.

 If you are curious to find out more, here are the stages of our journey day by day.